arangodb/docs/3.9/appendix-glossary.md

 In the _traditional_ naming convention, the database name is a string consisting of only letters, digits and the `_` (underscore) and `-` (dash) characters.
 User-defined database names must always start with a letter.
 The maximum length of a database name in the _traditional_ naming convention is 64 characters.
-In the extended naming convention, databases must not start with numeric digits `0-9` or `.`, and user-defined databases must not start with `_`(underscore).
+In the _extended_ naming convention, database names must not start with numeric digits `0-9` or `.`, and user-defined database names must not start with `_`(underscore).
-Utf8 characters are allowed as well as other ASCII characters that are not for control (those under the ASCII code 32).
+UTF-8 characters are allowed as well as other ASCII characters that are not control characters (characters with an ASCII code below 32).
+The maximum length of a database name in the _extended_ naming convention is 128 bytes.
+Please note that UTF-8 characters will require multiple bytes, so that this does not necessarily equate to 128 characters.

-Also, for both conventions, names cannot contain `/` or `:`.
+Database names are always case-sensitive, regardless of the chosen naming convention, Also, for both conventions, names cannot contain `/` or `:`.

 For more information, refer to [Database Naming Convention.](http://arangodb.com/docs/3.8/data-modeling-naming-conventions-database-names.html "Database naming convention")

 Database Organization